icgc-dcc/dcc-docs/docs/download/repositories.md

 On this page you can find an overview of all of these repositories, their purpose and function, as well as providing links to each repositories' important pages and resources.

-All of the ICGC data be searched for using the [ICGC Data Portal](https://dcc.icgc.org/repositories), and downloaded using the [icgc-get](/download/icgc-get) tool.
+All of the ICGC data be searched for using the [ICGC Data Portal](https://dcc.icgc.org/repositories).
 Generally the data is divided into projects.

-Every repository has a repository code / id that is used to identify it in the [ICGC API](/portal/api-endpoints/#!/repositories/get) and `icgc-get`.
+Every repository has a repository code / id that is used to identify it in the [ICGC API](/portal/api-endpoints/#!/repositories/get).

 ## [Collaboratory](https://dcc.icgc.org/icgc-in-the-cloud/collaboratory)